sudheerj/javascript-interview-questions/README.md

 310. ### How do you write multi-line strings in template literals

-     In ES5, you would have to use newline escape character('\n') and concatenation symbol(+) in order to get multi-line strings.
+     In ES5, you would have to use newline escape characters('\n') and concatenation symbols(+) in order to get multi-line strings.

      ```javascript
      console.log('This is string sentence 1\n' +